teusH/MySense/PyCom/README.md

 In the PyCom folder you will see some main scripts.
 The libraries for the sensor modules are in the lib folder.
 Copy the main scripts to the 'LoRa/firmware' directory, as well the needed libraries (see the statement *import* in the used scripts) to the *lib* directory.
 Point *atom* as new project to the configured *firmware* directory and press 'sync' or 'reload' button to load the files into the PyCom controller.

 The PyCom board can be accessed to change the firmware either via WiFi (see the lopy-191228 PDF's and PCB manufacturer zip documentation; Contributed by Ad de Jong) and/or USB of the PyCom expansion board.
+To monitor the power level of the battery powered by a solar panel there is a tiny board available which guard overload of the battery and drain of the battery.
+The regulator switches between 3.2V and 3.8V.
+See technical schema and zip documentation `pwrsafe1.jpg` and `pwrsafe1.zip` (contributed by Ad de Jong).
 * Debian: make sure you have access to `/dev/ttyACM0` or `/dev/ttyUSB0`.
 Use the Linux command `lsusb` and see if *Microchip Technology, Inc.* is present.
 If not see what the problem might be via `/var/log/syslog`.
 In one occation we had to do create the `/etc/udev/rules.d/49-micropython.rules` with the content:
 ```
 # idVendor=04d8, idProduct=ef98 PyCom